Team9315-CDC/Geocoding-Service/README.md

 To Run Spring Boot Application with Front End:
 Note: no building is required.
 1. From Project Root in Terminal/Command Prompt: `cd spring-boot`
-2. `./gradlew bootRun`
-2a.
-Gradle getting stuck at 75% is normal
+2. `./gradlew bootRun` Note: Gradle getting stuck at 75% is normal
 3. Go to ``localhost:8080/index.html``

 ### Gradle